 Not all economic activities deploy technologies that have the same potential as information and communications technologies (ICT) to raise their productivity, but all sectors can improve their productivity by various means.
 One of the most remarkable facts is that if the range of practice in each sector is examined there are normally only a small proportion of economic units that are deploying state-of-the-art technologies and best practice relevant to their particular product or service output.
 Their productivity levels are in some cases more than two or three times higher that other units in the same sector.
-On average it is estimated that in most sectors best feasible practice attains is at least twice the level of productivity attained by average practice.
+On average it is estimated that in most sectors best feasible practice is at least twice the level of productivity attained by average practice.
 Therefore without any advances in technologies, which will of course continue, it is sufficient to promote the take up of existing state-of-the-art technologies and techniques to revolutionize economic productivity.
 This creates a need for more effective diffusion of information concerning and access to these technologies.
 The fact that state-of-the-art technologies have well-established track records reduces, to a considerable extent, lack of transparency and precision of calculations used to assess the feasibility of adopting such systems through investment.

 The required policy challenge is for policy targets to move from "demand management" to the more practical objective of stimulating adoption of state-of-the-art technologies.
 This is an important foundation of promoting "real incomes" growth by abandoning the current fixation with "money volumes" or debt.
-The application of a command and control interest rate policy based on the "average" undermines the objective because for most, any selected interest rate will be arbitrary for most economic units and therefore prejudicial to the development of productivity.
+The application of a command and control interest rate policy based on the "average" undermines the objective because any selected interest rate will be arbitrary for most economic units and therefore prejudicial to the development of productivity.
 Policies need to encourage, across the board, an environment that places no impediments on companies, at any level of practice and know how, and who wish to improve their productivity, to be able to do so.
 This also means, governments should not attempt to pick "winners" but should permit all companies and individuals with a opportunity to develop into productive and sustainable operations.